“The moment we get out of our comfort zone,

 Seven Summits in One Year by Ktiri

 Hello everyone!
 My name is Mariam Ktiri/ مريم الكثيري and I have climbed the Seven Summits in just one year!
 Through my webpage, I would like to share with you my amazing experience and the challenges that I overcame along my journey.
 A journey that started in Casablanca, Morocco, took me to the highest peak of each continent, and finally raised me to the top of the world; Mount Everest.
 It is when I ventured out of my comfort zone that I embarked on this amazing adventure to climb the Seven Summits.
 The Seven Summits refers to the highest peak of each continent.
-During one year I travelled the globe, discovering and experiencing many things during this once-in-a-lifetime journey.
+During one year I traveled the globe, discovering and experiencing many things during this once-in-a-lifetime journey.
 I visited many countries, met new friends, and learned about various cultures along the way.

 Want to be a hiker?
 Learn how to trek?
 Experience expeditions?
 What are you waiting for?
 Join me now!

 Seven Summits Timeline

 The following shows the order in which I climbed all Seven Summit peaks and the timeline of my project.
 Due to the different locations of the Seven Summits I had to carefully select the appropriate time to climb each mountain.
 Vinson and Aconcagua, for example, share the same season and can be climbed between November and early February.
 In comparison, Everest can only be climbed in the month of May.
 As you can probably imagine, completing the Seven Summits in one year is also about the logistics and planning!